rowlinsonmike/s3-http-server/README.md

 <br/>
 <p>
-`s3-http-server` makes your S3 files available via a HTTP interface without making the objects public.
-The provided website also provides upload functionality.
+This cli makes your S3 objects available via a HTTP interface.
+A simple website interface is provided for navigation and uploading.
+Another use case is serving a static website using the `-w` switch.
 </p>

 ## Installation